 Question: What socks do they issue now in BUDS training?

-Question: What sunglasses did you wear back in the day and what would you suggest today for working in the ocean and outside in glaring sun?
+Question: What sunglasses did you wear back in the day, and what would you suggest today for working in the ocean and outside in the glaring sun?

-BONUS TIP #2: YOU TAKE EVERYTHING PERSONALLY THE INSTRUCTORS SAY TO YOU OR HAVE YOU DO
+BONUS TIP #2: YOU TAKE EVERYTHING THE INSTRUCTORS SAY TO YOU PERSONALLY

-Check out this video on”Surviving the Cut” showing some of the hard work.
+Check out this video on”Surviving the Cut” showing some hard work.

 Answer: We like the SOG Salute Folding Knife as an everyday carry as it does not cost too much and if you lose it then no major deal.
-This knife will do the work in cutting open boxes, through rope and keeping the ticks and leaches off of you (just heat up the tip and press onto the buggers).
+This knife will do the work in cutting open boxes, through rope, and keeping the ticks and leeches off of you (just heat the tip and press onto the buggers).

 We recommend this knife as a good value everyday carry knife.